 Is a Loft Conversion Cheaper Than an Extension?

 A show currently airing on Channel 4: Sarah Beeny’s Double your House for Half the Money, demonstrates the thirst that we all have for extending our homes as the property market heats up.
-It’s definitely a sensible option when compared to moving home as we’ve covered in a previous blog.
+It’s definitely a sensible option when compared to moving home.

 There are a number of options for extending your home and creating valuable extra floor space such as basement conversions and single story rear extensions, but loft conversions tend to be the most cost effective.